 Children missing from education

-A child missing from education is a child or young person of compulsory school age who is not on a school roll and who is not receiving a suitable education otherwise, for example, educated at home, privately or in alternative provision.
+A child missing from education is a child or young person of compulsory school age who is not in receipt of a suitable education.

-Children missing from education fall into two broad categories.
+Children missing from education (CME) fall into 2 broad categories:

-- Those whose whereabouts and circumstances are known to the local authority but who have, for whatever reason, been out of education for four school weeks or more.
+- 'CME - WASP (without a school place)' - those whose whereabouts and circumstances are known to the local authority but who have, for whatever reason, been out of education for 4 school weeks or more

-- Those who are 'lost'.
-Children who have apparently disappeared, usually with their families, and the local authority knows neither where they are, nor anything of their circumstances or possibly even of their existence.
+- 'CME - missing' - those who are 'lost' are children who have apparently disappeared, usually with their families, and the local authority knows neither where they are, nor anything of their circumstances

 Both categories of young people are at risk of not achieving their educational potential and could be placing their safety and welfare at risk.